ChurchApps/FreeShowWeb/src/routes/docs/remote/+page.md

 ### Show

 When you open a show, or a show is already active, you can see all the slides here, click on one of them to play.
-At the bottom you can also change layout if multiple are available, or click "Groups" or "Edit" to edit the groups layout or text content.
+At the bottom you can also change arrangement if multiple are available, or click "Groups" or "Edit" to edit the groups arrangement or text content.

 ### Output